a school requires it's students be users of one or two popular

 User Agent Switcher allows you to save a particular "spoof" for a particular website or group of websites.
 For instance; you might need to fool your child's school into thinking you're running Safari on Mac OS X when they turn in a homework assignment, but streaming "Building a Difference" on Parables works just fine on Firefox thank you very much.
 Quite possibly you enjoy the features of the "full version" of a Webmail program your college uses and need to pretend to be running Windows.
 And the online statistics class you take through the University might require you to be running Internet Explorer, but when you're all done for the night - Netflix "just works" on Google Chrome.

-See the very useful User Agent String Browser List and User Agent Strings by Application and also this Comprehensive List of User Agents.
+See User Agent Strings by Application and also this Comprehensive List of User Agents.
 This Linux.org article gives much insight into how and why User Agent Strings are used and this article on How-To Geek shows you how to spoof without installing User Agent Switcher.
 Note: Because so much of online education is video based; please also see our VIDEO section.